rdmello/Spaceships-Multiplayer/README.md

 1. Clone this directory locally

-2. Install Socket.IO using NPM
+2. Install ws using NPM

 3. Use 'node app.js' to run the app